MilhanZahid/MCPay/README.md

 # MCPay — Payment Layer for MCP Tool Servers

-## Built for the Agentic Economy on Arc Hackathon · lablab.ai · April 2026

 ### The Problem

 10,000+ MCP tool servers exist.
 Every developer earns $0 per call despite agents using their tools thousands of times daily.